 After you download the Powerpoint file rename it with your own name somehow occurring in the filename, and use this renamed file for this exercise.

-- Go to the Blackboard site for this course and click on Course Documents (on the left side of the page).
+- Go to the Blackboard site for this course and click on Content (on the left side of the page).
 You will find a link to a pdf document on the levee failures.
 Download this document which is entitled Overview of New Orleans Levee Failures: Lessons Learned and Their Impact on National Levee Design and Assessment by G.L.
 Sills et al. form the Journal of Geotechnical and Environmental Engineering (May, 2008).
+You can also download this document by clicking HERE.

 - Go the following web site and veiw the interactive graphic from the Times Picayune newspaper on the flooding of New Orleans: